-Technically, a survey is a method of gathering and compiling information from a group of people, more often known as sample, with an intention of gaining knowledge by organizations, businesses or institutions.
-This information or opinion collected from sample, is more often generalization of what a large population thinks.
+Technically, a survey is a method of gathering and compiling information from a group of people, more often known as the sample, to gain knowledge by organizations, businesses, or institutions.
+This information or opinion collected from the sample is more often a generalization of what a large population thinks.

 Types of Survey